yiwenliu/tensorflow-notes/source/tensor.rst

 1. its data type and
 2. the value of each of the N dimension.

+In python, tensor is a class, <class 'tensorflow.python.framework.ops.Tensor'>.
+The data flowing in the graph are instance of Tensor.

 Tensor Type
 --------------
 Represents the type of the elements in a Tensor. `tf.DType <https://www.tensorflow.org/api_docs/python/tf/DType>`_